Risperidone, 1 mg/ml 30 ml

 Infections:

-often – pneumonia, influenza, bronchitis, upper respiratory tract infections, urinary tract infections, sinusitis, ear infections;
+often – pneumonia, flu, bronchitis, upper respiratory tract infections, urinary tract infections, sinusitis, ear infections;

-infrequent – viral infections, tonsillitis, inflammation of subcutaneous fatty tissue, otitis media, eye infections, localized infections, acarodermatitis, respiratory tract infections, cystitis, onychomycosis;
+uncommon – viral infections, tonsillitis, inflammation of subcutaneous fat, otitis media, eye infections, localized infections, akarodermatitis, respiratory tract infections, cystitis, onychomycosis;

 rarely – chronic otitis media.